lazychaser/laravel-nestedset/README.markdown

 ### The model

 The next step is to create `Eloquent` model.
-I prefer [Jeffrey Way's generators][1], but you can stick to whatever you prefer, just make shure that model is extended from `\Kalnoy\Nestedset\Node`, like here:
+I prefer [Jeffrey Way's generators][1], but you can stick to whatever you prefer, just make sure that model is extended from `\Kalnoy\Nestedset\Node`, like here:

 [1]: https://github.com/JeffreyWay/Laravel-4-Generators